sonah5009/Final_project_ML2/README.md

 - Modify any Windows-style file paths to Unix-style paths in the code.
 - Check how to import os variables.
 - If there is any libraries that are not available for macOS, what i don't think, just comment them out and try again.
+God bless you.

 **Running the Project**